 If a person such as you or a loved one is addicted to taking Xanax for which they have no prescription, then there are some things you should do to try and help yourself feel better.

 One thing you can do is to self-adjust the amount of Xanax you are taking.
 This means slowly reducing the amount of Xanax you are taking over several months.
 This is like a homemade version of a gradual weaning a doctor would do.

 This is one of the best ways to deal with Xanax addiction by yourself.
-However, dealing with a Xanax addiction is not just about getting yourself off of the drugs.
-It is also about fighting a psychological addiction as well, which is where a lot of illegal Xanax users struggle.
+However, dealing with a Xanax addiction is not just about getting yourself off drugs.
+It is also about fighting a psychological addiction, which is where many illegal Xanax users struggle.

 The psychological effects of addiction are very intense.
-We are human beings and our psychological and socio-emotional needs are very important to our survival.
+We are human beings, and our psychological and socio-emotional needs are crucial to survival.
 It is easy to fall back on bad habits when no one is watching because we do not run the risk of ridicule from our peers.
 No one will sanction our poor behavior or self-sabotage if they are not there to see it.

-We fear critique more than we crave praise, thus we need to be observed and our behavior analyzed to make sure we stay true to the path we claim we want to be on.
+We fear critique more than we crave praise.
+Thus we need to be observed and our behavior analyzed to ensure we stay true to the path we claim we want to be on.
 Addiction is so intense that you can want to get clean and relapse anyway.

-The best way to handle the psychological cravings and reliance on Xanax is to seek out professional help.
+The best way to handle the psychological cravings and reliance on Xanax is to seek professional help.
 If you are suffering from Xanax addiction, you deserve to get professional and serious help.
-Please reach out to a premier detox facility now to talk to our team about Xanax withdrawal and Xanax addiction.
+Please contact a premier detox facility to talk to our team about Xanax withdrawal and Xanax addiction.
 Everyone deserves to live a life free from the control of drugs, and you are no exception.